VIDA-NYU/reproserver/README.md

 Goals
 -----

-  - Import something we can build a Docker image from (Dockerfile, ReproZip package, ...)
+  - Import something we can build a Docker image from (currently only a ReproZip package)
   - Build a Docker image from it
   - Allow the user to change experiment parameters and input files
   - Run the experiment